timdem228/styleos-/README.md

 > [!TIP]
-> hi guys, output 1.1.6 is being debugged for an indefinite period of time due to the fact that I have no ideas, throw some ideas into issues, and the code will also be placed in one file again
+> hello!
+1.1.6 development is in full swing, half of the xaml interface has already been written, it remains only to refine the core a little, the alpha version will be released soon
 > bye!